Existence of a Sidon set for the distinct distance constant: Introduction

 \section{Introduction}

 A Sidon set, or $B_2$-sequence, is a sequence of positive integers $(s_i)$ such that all the sums $s_i+s_j$ $(i \leq j)$ are distinct.
-These are well-studied sets, and it's well known, following the work of Singer, Erd\H{o}s, Bose, and Chowla (see \cite{OBryant}), that the maximum cardinal of a Sidon set in the first $n$ integers is equivalent to $\sqrt{n}$.
-It is legitimate to ask whether there is an infinite Sidon set of density $\sqrt{n}$.
-Erd\H{o}s has shown that the answer is no (see \cite{HalberstamRoth} Theorem 8 p.89), and the best density currently known is due to Ruzsa \cite{Ruzsa}, who proves the existence of a Sidon set of density $n^{\sqrt{2}-1}$.
-This result was a real breakthrough, because until then, and for over 50 years, the best known density had been given by the greedy algorithm, $G=\{1,2,4,8,13,21,31,45,66,81, \ldots\}$.
-The sequence $G$ is named the Mian-Chowla sequence.
-Its density is only $n^{1/3}$, which is less than the density established by Ruzsa, but this sequence has other advantages.
-For a long time, this was the $B_2$-sequence with the largest known reciprocal sum $S_G$.
+These are well-studied sets, and it's well known, following the work of Singer, Erd\H{o}s, Bose, and Chowla (see \cite{OBryant}), that the maximum cardinality of a Sidon set in the first $n$ integers is of order $\sqrt{n}$.
+It is legitimate to ask whether there is an infinite Sidon set of density of order $n^{-1/2}$.
+Erd\H{o}s has shown that the answer is no (see \cite{HalberstamRoth} Theorem 8 p.89), and the best density currently known is due to Ruzsa \cite{Ruzsa}, who proves the existence of a Sidon set of density of order $n^{\sqrt{2}-2}$.
+This result was a real breakthrough, since until then, and for more than 50 years, the best known density had been given by the greedy algorithm $G$, known as the Mian–Chowla sequence.
+Its density is only of order $n^{-2/3}$, which is less than the density established by Ruzsa, but this sequence has other advantages.
+For a long time, this was the $B_2$-sequence with the largest known reciprocal sum $S_G=\sum_{g\in G}1/g$ (see \cite{Guy} p.351).
 Lewis (see \cite{Lewis} p.164-165) found that

 In 1991, Zhang \cite{Zhang} found a Sidon sequence with a reciprocal sum greater than $S_G$.
-Zhang's sequence $Z$ is obtained by running the greedy algorithm for the first 14 terms, setting $z_{15}=229$ , and then continuing with the greedy algorithm.
+Zhang’s sequence $Z$ is obtained by applying the greedy algorithm while imposing that the 15th term be 229.
 Zhang proved that